maxwelljoslyn/dnd/rules/saving-throws.md

 <a href="https://docs.google.com/spreadsheets/d/12LhUafnHUk8G73WB8l609W9q8aefNpgDSh51ToCvjSA/edit?usp=sharing">Here is the saving throw table.</a>

-A non-magical monsters saves as a 1st-level fighter regardless of how many HD it has.
-A magical monster (one which can cast spells, or has natural magical abilities) with X HD saves as a mage of level X.
+A non-magical monster with X HD saves as a level X fighter.
+A magical monster (one which can cast spells, or has natural magical abilities) with X HD saves as a level X mage.